destiny-evidence/data-extraction-evaluation-toolkit/README.md

 ### Annotation Converter

-Before running LLM evaluation, you need to process raw EPPI-Reviewer JSON annotations into structured format.
-The annotation converter script is available at `app/scripts/annotation_converter.py` and can be used to convert raw EPPI-Reviewer data into the structured format needed for LLM evaluation.
+The annotation converter script is available at `app/scripts/annotation_converter.py` and can be used to convert raw EPPI-Reviewer data into structured format.

 **Usage:**